stekylsha/ClashRoyaleStarterGuide/README.md

   * Tanks can absorb a lot of damage and even rocket won't phase them.
 This is a waste of elixir leaving an angry giant walking toward your tower and you have no elixir to stop it.
 4. Don't drop your ranged troops in front of, or in, your opponent's troops.
-  * Ranged troops like musketeer or archers, do better when something isn't pounding on them.
+  * Ranged troops like musketeer, archers, or bomber, do better when something isn't pounding on them.
 It may be the difference between getting three shots off and two, or it may be the difference between having your tower taken.
 Drop them far enough away the bad guys will need to go to them, but close enough that they'll be able to hit them.
 Yeah, it takes some practice.
+5. Don't drop high-elixir troops at the bridge/river.
+  * You want to be able to support your troops and if you're out of elixir, you can't do that.
+See #1 and #2 in **What to do**.

 ## What to do
 Again, a couple of things that can make a world of difference.
 They're simple things, but some takeowere practice.